matt9527-marist/MyObsidianNotes/Machine Learning/Google Talk on Machine Learning.md

 Everything that we do and learn is reasoning by analogy.
 Look at similarities between the new situation that we need to make a decision in and situations that we already familiar with.

 Suppose we have a problem:
 We have two countries, *Posistan* and *Negaland*, with two major cities *Positiville* and *Negapolis*.
-How do we determine the border between these two countries using just these two major cities
+How do we determine the border between these two countries using just these two major cities' locations.

+Of course, we cannot know for sure, but we can use the nearest neighbor algorithm to generalize.
+- Assume that a point on the map is in Posistan if it is closer to some positive ci